What's it like for students at WGU?

 B.S.
 Human Resource Management

 Before you get started and take the PHR® exam, you’ll need to pay an application fee of $100.
-If your application is accepted, you’ll then pay an exam fee of $395.
+If your application is approved, you’ll then pay an exam fee of $395.
 Any additional study guides or sample tests that you use to prepare for the exam may cost you extra.

 HRCI stands for Human Resources Certification Institute, which is known as the premier credentialing and learning organization dedicated to the advancement and support of human resources professionals.